ezmiller/conj-2025-workshop-playground/README.md

     - Do this with either
       - `Ctrl+c Ctcl-Enter`
       - From the cmd palette: "Calva: Evaluate Top Level Form (defun) to Comment
-  - You should see somethign like:
+  - You should see something like:

     ![](test-output.png)